solo-io/gloo/docs/getting_started/kubernetes/gloo_with_knative.md

       block below into it.
 For detailed instructions on dockerizing a Go app, see [Deploying Go servers with Docker](https://blog.golang.org/docker).

-            # Use the offical Golang image to create a build artifact.
+            # Use the official Golang image to create a build artifact.
             # This is based on Debian and sets the GOPATH to /go.
             # https://hub.docker.com/_/golang
             FROM golang as builder